Algorithm Design: A Fairness-Accuracy Frontier: Input Design

 where $p_{t}$ is the probability of $T=t$.
 Thus the agent's problem of minimizing ex-ante error is equivalent to the following ex-post problem\footnote{When the agent's utility is non-linear in group errors, the ex-ante and ex-post problems are not equivalent in general.}

 \begin{definition} An error pair $e=(e_r,e_b)$ is \emph{implemented by $T$} if there exists an algorithm $a_{T}$ satisfying (\ref{eq:choiceDM}) such that $e = e(a_T)$. \end{definition}

-Fixing any covariate vector $X$, we define the input-design feasible set to be the error pairs that can be implemented by some garbling $T$.
-The input-design fairness-accuracy frontier is the set of all group error pairs that are FA-undominated in the input-design feasible set.
+Fixing any covariate vector $X$, we define the input-design feasible set to be all error pairs that can be implemented by some garbling $T$, and the input-design fairness-accuracy frontier to be the set of group error pairs that are FA-undominated in the input-design feasible set.

 \begin{definition} The \emph{input-design feasible set} given covariate vector $X$ is

 \end{definition}

 \begin{definition} The \emph{input-design FA frontier} given $X$ is